sahilbishnoi26/teradata-mcp-server/README.md

     - prompt_general - Create a SQL query against the database

 2. td_dba_tools:
-    - read_sql_list - returns a list of recently executed SQL for a user
+    - read_user_sql_list - returns a list of recently executed SQL for a user
+    - read_table_sql_list - returns a list of recently executed SQL for a table
     - read_table_space - returns CurrentPerm table space
     - read_database_space - returns Space allocated, space used and percentage used for a database
     - read_database_version - returns the database version information